stephaneVercouillieBMID/slate/source/index.html.md

 Currently, the certificate is used to protect the JWKSet and is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.

 >
+>## AUTHENTICATION
-Do we need a App Client Secret on the OpenID client?
+>### Do we need a App Client Secret on the OpenID client?
+>
+>OpenID allows multiple ways for authentication as a Service ProviderWe only support the private\_key\_jwt, with all the SSL requirements exposed via JWKSET, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
+So other authentication ways such as client_secret (Open ID Connect default method but the less secured one)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2NTg0MjQyMCwyMDI5MjgzNjg2LDE4Mz
-QxNjA5MjksLTQzNTc2Njg0NiwtOTYxMjI3MDMyXX0=
+eyJoaXN0b3J5IjpbNjY3NjY3MjYxLDIwMjkyODM2ODYsMTgzND
+E2MDkyOSwtNDM1NzY2ODQ2LC05NjEyMjcwMzJdfQ==
 -->